ArchiveTeam/IA.BAK/README.md

 2. Stop any running git-annex process.
 3. Move the shard1 repo to IA.BAK/shard1
 4. Go to IA.BAK, and run `./iabak`

+## FAQ

+1. Can I run this on BSD?
+	Not without some serious work.
+You'll need /bin/bash, GNU awk, and possibly other things I can't think of off the top of my head.
+Join the IRC channel and chat with other BSD users; they may have more up-to-date information.

+2. Can I store the backups on an NFS or SMB filesystem?
+	Kinda.
+If you're using SMB then you're on your own (but do send us a pull request).
+If you're using NFS then you'll have to install git-annex manually (as the default install tarball uses symlinks), and you'll have to add "-c annex.sshcaching=false" to the ANNEXGETOPTS file so that git-annex doesn't try to create unix sockets on your NFS filesystem.